Enthalpiex/Eccirian-Encrypt/README.md

 - ⚙️ **Hardware Acceleration** - Supports hardware-accelerated encryption and decryption
 - ☁️ **Cloud-sync friendly** - Encrypted files work seamlessly with sync services

-However, we currently have no plans for multi-platform support, meaning it may have bugs on platforms other than Windows and Mac.
-If this bothers you, please use Meld.

----

-## Compare

 | Feature                   | Eccirian Encrypt | Meld Encrypt | Other Plugins |
 | ------------------------- | ---------------- | ------------ | ------------- |
 | **Attachment Encryption** | ✅ Yes            | ❌ No         | ❌ No          |